iGardening Logo Large Transparent Background

 When to Prune Group 2 Clematis

 The second pruning can be done after the first flush of blooms in late spring or early summer.
 This helps tidy the plant and encourages the second wave of blooms in late summer.
-You won’t be pruning as heavily at this stage, just a light trim to remove spent flowers and tidy things up.
+You won’t be pruning as heavily at this stage; it’s just a light trim to remove spent flowers and tidy things up.

 How to Prune Group 2 Clematis